 Faculty of Nursing Uniforms are sold exclusively at the University Bookstore.
 A variety of sizes and styles are available allowing students to mix-and-match.
 Further details regarding styles and pricing are available at: calgarybookstore.ca

-To ensure the safety of students and the clients or patients they serve, students in the Faculty of Nursing must hold current Cardiopulmonary Resuscitation (CPR) certification designed for Health Care Providers prior to commencement of ALL NURSING PRACTICE courses (Term 3) within the Bachelor of Nursing Program.
+To ensure the safety of students and the clients or patients they serve, students in the Faculty of Nursing must hold current Cardiopulmonary Resuscitation (CPR) certification at the BLS (Basic Life Saving) level prior to commencement of ALL NURSING PRACTICE courses (Term 3) within the Bachelor of Nursing Program.

 CPR certification is valid for a 12-month period from the date of course completion (regardless of the expiry date printed on the card); therefore, all students must recertify annually.